lauraskelton/notes/resume.md

    * Software developer with 10 years of experience.
    * Fluent in C, C++, Haskell, Lua, Make.
-   * Proficient in Python, Ruby, Clojure (a Lisp variant), BASH, Nemerle (a ML variant), and some assembly (ARM, hexagon).
+   * Proficient in Python, Ruby, Clojure (a Lisp variant), BASH, Nemerle (an ML variant), and some assembly (ARM, hexagon).
    * Years of experience debugging heterogeneous cores in a multi-OS environment using T32 and GDB.
    * Worked on projects of all sizes (some over 9m lines of code).
-   * Developed OS components for both a micro-kernel and monolithic OSes.
+   * Developed components for both a micro-kernel and monolithic operating systems.
-   * Worked with Windows, Linux, Android, QNX, Cygwin, OSX, NetBSD.
+   * Developed on Windows, Linux, Android, QNX, Cygwin, OSX, NetBSD.
    * Committed to bug-free code via automation and 100% code coverage.
    * Enjoy developing AI algorithms, back-propagation, Markov models, Bayes inference.